FlexJobs

 Additionally, the search for job title terms might be more precise.
 Overall, I’m happy with the product.
 I will continue to use it to find jobs in the future!
 The only reason I’m giving four stars instead of 5.

-unprofessional customer service.
+Unprofessional customer service.

 I was told I could claim a refund for the cancellation of my subscription.
 The refund never came through, and I have a message from Flex Jobs stating that I would receive an entire refund—unsatisfied and unprofessional customer service.